austinyu/ujson5/docs/start_decoding.md

 ```

 !!!
-View full API
+API
 Checkout the [API Reference](api_reference/decoder.md) for more details on decoding.